 This post may include affiliate links; see our disclosure policy.

-A great way to mix up those morning eggs?
-Add goat cheese!
-This Goat Cheese Omelette is the place to start, in our opinion.
-Tangy chervre makes gooey, cheesy pockets in the savory eggs, punctuated with the oniony finish of fresh chives.
-Omelettes are quick to make and once you’ve gotten the hang of it, they’re ideal for breakfast or a fancy brunch, made to order.
-The goat cheese adds just the right hint of sophistication (but it works for 5 year olds too: we’ve tested on ours!).
+Omelettes are quick to make, and once you’ve gotten the hang of it, they’re ideal for breakfast or a fancy brunch, made to order.
+The goat cheese adds just the right hint of sophistication, but it works for 5-year-olds, too.
+(Speaking from personal experience here!)

 It’s amazing the amount of flavor that comes from a handful of simple ingredients!
 The earthy flavor of goat cheese adds a unique element to the already irresistible omelette.
-Here’s what you’ll need:

 - Eggs

-- Fresh goat cheese, aka chevre: sold in a log
+- Fresh goat cheese, aka chèvre, sold in a log

 - Chives